Viterbi School of Engineering

 The terms indicated are expected but are not guaranteed.
 For the courses offered during any given term, consult the Schedule of Classes.

-EE 101x Introduction to Digital Logic (3, FaSp) Boolean algebra; number systems; Boolean function synthesis; binary arithmetic; codes; combinational logic devices; sequential circuits; state machine design and implementation.
-(Duplicates credit in EE 154.)
-Not available for degree credit for Electrical Engineering and Computer Engineering and Computer Science majors.
+EE 101 Introduction to Digital Logic (3, FaSp) Boolean algebra; number systems; Boolean function synthesis; binary arithmetic; codes; combinational logic devices; sequential circuits; state machine design and implementation.
+(Duplicates credit in former EE 154.)

 EE 105 Introduction to Electrical Engineering (3, Fa) Gateway to the majors in Electrical Engineering.
 An overview of modern electrical engineering: communications, computers, circuits, components, controls, electromagnetics, microelectronics; principles of commercial products such as FAX, modem, copier, CD-ROM, ATM networks.

 EE 109L Introduction to Embedded Systems (3, Fa)Information representations, embedded C language constructs, assembly programming, state machines, and fundamental circuit analysis.
 Embedded topics will include digital I/O, serial I/O protocols, analog-to-digital conversion and interrupt mechanisms.
 Recommended preparation: Knowledge of C or C++.

 EE 150L Engineering Computational Methods (3, Fa) Algorithms and computational methods for efficient solution of engineering problems.
 Introduction to engineering software tools.